Moving “dreamers” to “do-ers” with a 30-day email course.

 BootsnAll’s round the world travel section had thousands of posts.
 These ranged from quality in-depth posts (articles covering everything from packing to how to pick an itinerary) to shorter forum-type content (community members asking questions about locations) and independent travel guides on destinations across the world.
 All of this content was scattered across several different domains and subdomains.

 BootsnAll’s community would spend hours browsing sections and learning about RTW travel.
-But when a trip like this takes weeks to sometimes years for some people to plan, there needed to be a better way – beyond a “Table of Contents” or people bookmarking where they last read – to showcase the very best.
+But when a trip like this takes weeks to sometimes years for some people to plan (I would know as I did an RTW trip in 2008), there needed to be a better way – beyond a “Table of Contents” or people bookmarking where they last read – to showcase the very best.
 A way to cover everything you need to know about planning a RTW trip from idea to reality – beyond a checklist.

 I created a 30 day automated email course for planning a round the world trip, with implementation through our email marketing service, Mailchimp.
 Using their autoresponder feature, I created 30 individual autoresponders – to send “1 day after”, “2 days after” etc.